 - Wash your hands with warm soapy water (alcohol wipe is not recommended) to clean the surface and to promote blood flow. - To reduce pain, prick the sides of the tips of your fingers.
-Avoid the center pads. - Do not reuse lancets. - Rotate test sites between all fingers. - Teach family members how to check your glucose if you are unable to do so. - Keep a logbook of your blood glucose readings and bring it to each provider visit OR bring your glucose meter with you to your appointments.
-Your provider or health care team may be able to download the information directly from your device. - For meter problems, refer to the manual or call the telephone number on the back of the meter. - Be familiar with error codes (found in manual). - Batteries can be easily replaced. - Make sure to store your strips properly; protect from extreme heat, cold, humidity, and air. - Do not use expired test strips.
+Avoid the center pads. - Rotate test sites between all fingers. - Teach family members how to check your glucose if you are unable to do so. - Keep a logbook of your blood glucose readings and bring it to each provider visit OR bring your glucose meter with you to your appointments.
+Your provider or healthcare team may be able to download the information directly from your device. - For meter problems, refer to the manual or call the telephone number on the back of the meter. - Be familiar with error codes (found in manual). - Batteries can be easily replaced. - Make sure you are not using expired test strips. - You may be asked to check your blood glucose before and/or after meals, activity or taking medications. - You may need to check more often if you are sick or having high blood glucose (200 or higher) without reason.